JAORMX/deet.blog/content/posts/day-12-perfect-day.md

 {{< figure src="/images/20200715_082103.jpg" >}}

-After carrying her for a while she started to calm down and recognised her favourite spot at the park.
-We had a breakfast at the park and it was the first one we all have had together outdoors.
+After carrying her for a while she started to calm down, and recognised her favourite spot at the park.
+We had a breakfast there and it was the first one we all have had together outdoors.

 ![](/images/20200715_090008.jpg)

 Deet's progress with everything has been mind blowing!
-Few days ago she didn't know what is a toy.
-Now we had already a great games together and she seemed very happy.
+A few days ago she didn't know what a toy is.
+Now we had already great games together and she seemed very happy.
 This moments with her are priceless.

 {{< youtube AY8I6yvvlbE >}}